SwissDataScienceCenter/amalthea/acceptance-tests/README.md

 - node

 ## Running
+1. Start a `kind` cluster with the config below which will enable `ingress-nginx` to be installed and used as an ingress controller.
-1. Start a kind cluster, see [here](https://kind.sigs.k8s.io/docs/user/ingress/#ingress-nginx) for more details
+See [here](https://kind.sigs.k8s.io/docs/user/ingress/#ingress-nginx) for more details on installing `ingress-nginx` in kind.

 ```
 cat <<EOF | kind create cluster --name kind --config=-